omz13/kirby3-xmlsitemap/README.md

   - Unpublished pages can be explicitly included based on their slugname; c.f. `includeUnlistedWhenSlugIs` in _Configuration_.
 	- Pages made using certain templates can be excluded; c.f. the use of `excludePageWhenTemplateIs` in _Configuration_.
 	- Pages with certain slugnames can be excluded; c.f. the use of `excludePageWhenSlugIs` in _Configuration_.
+  - If a page has a field called `excludefromxmlsitemap` and it is `true`, the page is excluded.
+  - If the page has a method `issunset` and this returns `true`,  the page is excluded.
+  - If the page has a method `isunderembargo` and this returns `true`, the page is excluded.
-	- The children of pages made using certain templates can be excluded; c.f. the use of `excludeChildrenWhenTemplateIs` in _Configuration_.
+	- The children of pages made using certain templates are excluded; c.f. the use of `excludeChildrenWhenTemplateIs` in _Configuration_.
 - For debugging purposes, the generated sitemap can include additional information as xml comments; c.f. the use of `debugqueryvalue` in _Configuration_.

 #### Caveat